Abonacolta/abonacolta.github.io/_pages/about.md

 I am a marine microbial ecologist whose research integrates microbial ecology, plastid evolution, and genomics to understand the diversity, function, and evolution of protistan symbioses in marine systems.
 My work combines field-sampling and ecology with molecular and computational approaches to address fundamental questions about the ecology and evolution of host-microbe interactions.

 # Research Themes
-- Microbiomes and their contribution to host resiliency
+- Microbiomes and their contribution to host fitness
 - Host-microbe interactions
 - Marine apicomplexan ecology and evolution
-- Novel marine protists
+- Shifting marine symbioses under climate change

+# Organisms of Interest
+- Apicomplexans (Corallicolids, Ichthyocolids, Apostichocystids, etc.)
+- Dinoflagellates
+- Anthozoans
+- Echinoderms
-- Ecology of parasitism
+- Polychetes

 # Recent Research Highlights